 Resources for the Artists, Creative Workers & Businesses

-There is a myriad of resources available for artists, creative workers and nonprofit, for profit, educational and government entities.
+There are a myriad of resources available for artists, creative workers and nonprofit, for profit, educational and government entities.
 The following list includes many though certainly not all.
-If you have an additional recommendations, please forward it to email@example.com.
+If you have an additional recommendations, please forward it to firstname.lastname@example.org.

 |National||American Alliance of Museums||The American Alliance of Museums’ mission is to champion museums and nurture excellence in partnership with our members and allies.
 From art museums to science centers, arboretums to zoos, members of the diverse museum community share something in common—strong support, standards of excellence, knowledge sharing and professional networks provided by the American Alliance of Museums.|